jana-pat/skhapra-demo/README.md

 # skhapra-demo
- hello dayanand sagar college of engineering Banglore
+ hello dayanand sagar college of engineering Banglore dept of computer sceince and business system